jonathanscholtes/Azure-AI-RAG-Architecture-React-FastAPI-and-Cosmos-DB-Vector-Store/README.md

 ## Overview

 This project provides a guide to operationalizing a Generative AI (GenAI) solution on Azure using a Retrieval-Augmented Generation (RAG) architecture.
-It leverages Azure components like CosmosDB for vector storage, Azure OpenAI for model inference, and integrates a full-stack setup with React and Python.
-Built with a focus on security, scalability, and user experience, this solution follows best practices for deploying RAG workflows on Azure.
+It leverages key Azure components, including Azure CosmosDB for MongoDB VCore for vector storage and Azure OpenAI for model inference, while integrating a full-stack setup with React and Python.
+Designed with an emphasis on security, scalability, and user experience, the solution adheres to best practices for deploying RAG workflows on Azure.
+It incorporates managed identities, private endpoints, and firewall restrictions to ensure robust data and endpoint protection.

 Automated deployment is managed via Bicep templates and Azure CLI, ensuring a consistent and repeatable infrastructure setup.
 Building on [LangChain RAG with React, FastAPI, and Cosmos DB Vector](https://stochasticcoder.com/2024/02/27/langchain-rag-with-react-fastapi-cosmos-db-vector-part-1/), it adds Azure OpenAI, enhanced logging, networking, and security configurations for an enterprise-ready GenAI solution that handles secure data, efficient retrieval, and seamless user interactions in real-world applications.